What is it? Why is it interesting?

 $$ \frac{z_q}{\sqrt{t}} \to 0. $$

-Hence, the term involving $\sigma’(f)$ vanishes, and we are left with $ \mu’(f) = 0 $, which if solved is the same as:
+Hence, the term involving $\sigma’(f)$ vanishes, and we are left with $ \mu’(f) = 0 $, which—when solved—is the same as:

-$$ \arg\max_{f} (E \left[ \log (X_t(f)) \right]). $$
+$$ \arg\max_{f} \mathbb{E} \left[ \log (X_t(f)) \right]. $$

 That means the optimal $f$ for any fixed quantile $q$ converges to the same value $f_{\text{Kelly}}$ that maximizes $ \mu(f) $, the expected logarithmic utility and in turn $ G(f) $, the exponential rate of growth.
 In other words, the Kelly fraction becomes optimal for all quantiles as $t \to \infty$.

 As this derivation is very tedious, I want to make sure that you get the intuition right.
-As $ f $ gets bigger, until the optimal fraction $ f_{\text{Kelly}} $ both the growth rate and the variance of the distribution increase.
-Going further beyond the Kelly fraction gets dangerous: the growth rate declines and the variance still increases!
-This is the reason why practioneers often recommend to be on the safe side of the optimal fraction.
-Generally, in a finite setting (as the next section illustrates) this can lead to lower quantiles being optimzed by fractional Kelly betting sizes lower than the optimal fraction and higher quantiles being optimzed by multiples of the optimal fraction.
-However, as $ t \to \infty $ the optimal growth rate gets ahead of the lower/higher variances which influence the quantiles and is optimal for all quantiles!
+As $ f $ increases up to the optimal fraction $ f_{\text{Kelly}} $, both the growth rate and the variance of the distribution increase.
+Going further beyond the Kelly fraction gets dangerous: the growth rate declines while the variance still increases!
+This is the reason why practitioners often recommend being on the safe side of the optimal fraction.
+Generally, in a finite setting (as the next section illustrates) this can lead to lower quantiles being optimized by fractional Kelly bet sizes lower than the optimal fraction and higher quantiles being optimized by multiples of the optimal fraction.
+However, as $ t \to \infty $ the optimal growth rate dominates the variance effects and becomes optimal for all quantiles.

 Finite Case

-We will do a simulation to illustrate that for finite $ t $ the optimum for lower or higher quantiles might be smaller/bigger than $ f_{\text{Kelly}} $, however as $ t $ gets bigger these optimal values for quantiles converge to the $ f_{\text{Kelly}} $.
+We will do a simulation to illustrate that for finite $ t $ the optimum for lower or higher quantiles might be smaller/bigger than $ f_{\text{Kelly}} $, however as $ t $ gets bigger these optimal values for quantiles converge to $ f_{\text{Kelly}} $.
 Specifically we will look at $ X_t $ defined as before with parameters:

-$$ a=0.9, \text{ } b=0.6, \text{ } p=0.55, $$
+$$ a=0.9, \quad b=0.6, \quad p=0.55, $$

-and $ t \in \{ 100, 200, 400, 800, 1600, 3200 \}. $ In all following plots we will draw the optimal fraction in red, $ f_{\text{Kelly}} $, and also draw the optimal fractions of $ q_{0.1} $, $ q_{0.5} $ (the median), and $ q_{0.9} $ in blue, green, and orange as dashed vertical lines respectively.
+and $ t \in { 100, 200, 400, 800, 1600, 3200 }. $ In all following plots we will draw the theoretical optimal fraction in red, $ f_{\text{Kelly}} $, and also draw the optimal fractions of $ q_{0.1} $, $ q_{0.5} $ (the median), and $ q_{0.9} $ in blue, green, and orange as dashed vertical lines respectively.

 $t = 100$: